2021_BRITA_woman_drinking_water2560x1160

 2. Toilet frequency – Also if you’re heading to the toilet less than usual, you likely need to drink more

-3. Feeling thirsty – This feels like an obvious sign, but if you’re noticing thirst, quench it.
-This is one of the later symptoms of dehydration, so ideally don’t let it get to this point.
+3. Feeling thirsty – This seems like an obvious sign, but if you’re noticing thirst, quench it.
+Thirst is one of the later symptoms of dehydration, so ideally, you should avoid reaching this point.

 How to Stay Hydrated